|The Blue Zones – Lessons learned from the World's Longest Living Populations|

 During this lecture, Mrs. Bruey will present the findings of a project sponsored by National Geographic who hired the world’s best longevity researchers to identify pockets around the world where people lived measurably better.
 They identified five areas in the world that they called “Blue Zones”, where they found that people reach age 100 at rates 10 times greater than in the United States.
 They found the extra 10 years that we’re missing.

-Location: Fall Room
+Location: Call Library for Fall Room

 Bio:Presenter: Susan Bruey, RN MSN CHC